Herbert Collum: Life

 As organist at the Kreuzkirche, Collum also took on various teaching roles.
 From 1942 to 1945 and again between 1954 and 1956, he was a lecturer at the Dresden Conservatory, teaching organ there from 1956 to 1958.
 He also taught organ at the Spandauer Kirchenmusikschule from 1949 to 1961, with a professorship in 1960.
 He began reaching harpsichord at the Musikhochschule Dresden in 1964, the same year as his appointment to the jury of the International Johann Sebastian Bach Competition.

 In 1942 he married the singer and teacher Herta Maria Böhme-Collum.
 After one year Christian Collum was born: following in the footsteps of his parents, he became an organist and church musician.

-Collum was buried according to his last wishes in Reinhardtsgrimma.
+Collum died in Dresden on 29 April 1982 at the age of 67.
+He was buried according to his last wishes in Reinhardtsgrimma.
 He frequently gave concerts on the Silbermann organ in the village church and made a recording in the series Bach on Silbermann Organs.
 The concert tradition founded by him has been continued under the direction of the current Kreuzkirche organist, Holger Gehring, resulting in the organ becoming one of the best known in Saxony.